MarquezProject/marquez/README.md

 > **Note:** The [`openlineage-python`](https://pypi.org/project/openlineage-python) and [`openlineage-java`](https://central.sonatype.com/artifact/io.openlineage/openlineage-java) libraries will a higher version than the OpenLineage [specification](https://github.com/OpenLineage/OpenLineage/tree/main/spec) as they have different version requirements.

 We currently maintain three categories of compatibility: `CURRENT`, `RECOMMENDED`, and `MAINTENANCE`.
 When a new version of Marquez is released, it's marked as `RECOMMENDED`, while the previous version enters `MAINTENANCE` mode (which gets bug fixes whenever possible).
-The unrelease version of Marquez is marked `CURRENT` and does not come with any guarantees, but is assumed to remain compatible with OpenLineage, although surprises happen and there maybe rare exceptions.
+The unreleased version of Marquez is marked `CURRENT` and does not come with any guarantees, but is assumed to remain compatible with OpenLineage, although surprises happen and there maybe rare exceptions.

 ## Modules